Treve (horse)

-Treve (foaled 7 April 2010) (Trêve in French) is a French Thoroughbred racehorse who was the 2013 European Horse of the Year after being unbeaten in four races as a three-year-old.
+Treve (French: Trêve, foaled 7 April 2010) is a French Thoroughbred racehorse who was the 2013 European Horse of the Year after being unbeaten in four races as a three-year-old.
 These included the Prix de Diane, Prix Vermeille and Prix de l'Arc de Triomphe.

 As a two-year-old she won her only race, while aged four she was beaten in her first three races before winning the Arc for a second time.
 In her final campaign aged five, the mare recorded further top-class successes.

 Background

 Bred by Haras du Quesnay and foaled on 7 April 2010, Treve is a dark-coated bay filly with a small white star.
 She was sired by Motivator, who won The Derby in 2005.
 He is now a stallion at Haras du Quesnay and has also sired Prix de l'Opéra winner Ridasiyna.
 Treve's dam, Trevise, is a daughter of Anabaa.
 Treve is trained by Criquette Head-Maarek.
 Treve was planned to be sold in an auction but, as no one bid, she was re-purchased by her breeder for 22,000 Euro.